AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-15-atomic-git-commits/index.md

 Despite what you might think, pushing lots of commits doesn't make it more difficult to do git logs or time travel in a code base—in fact, it can actually make these tasks *easier* by isolating changes from each other, allowing you to travel to a specific point in time when just *one* change was made.
 You can clearly differentiate between commits `X`, `X-1`, and `X+1`.

+### To Squash or Not to Squash?

-As a compromise, some teams may follow a squash-and-rebase workflow, where developers are free to make as many commits as they want, but these are later rebased into a single commit before a PR is finally merged.
-I don't like this workflow, but some teams do use it.
+As a compromise, some teams follow a [squash-and-rebase workflow](/blog/undoing-changes-in-git/#squashing), where developers are free to make as many commits as they want on their branch, but those commits are later squashed into a single commit via an interactive rebase before the pull request is merged into the target branch.

+While this does make your commit history more compact, I've found that this workflow actually defeats the purpose of using atomic commits in the first place.
+Sure, the extended git commit description will still list the individual messages from all of the squashed commits, but those commits are more like artifacts—they're not valid refs in git's history unless you recover them with your local [git reflog](/blog/undoing-changes-in-git/#6-using-git-reflog).
+Other developers won't be able to revert or time-travel to those commits in history.

+Note that squashing *does* make sense if some of your intermediate commits were made by accident and should've actually been been part of another commit.
+In that case, it wouldn't make sense to keep those commits separate.
+You could also use squashing to clean up noisy or meaningless commits, like if you're trying to trigger a CI pipeline to rerun (but you're better off amending the latest commit and force-pushing to your branch, rather than making commits like `test` or `y u no work`).

 ## The Benefits of Writing Atomic Commits in Git